tchiunam/axolpy-script/README.md

-# axolpy-cli, the Axolotl Library in Python
+# axolpy-script, the Axolotl Library in Python
-This is the CLI library of the Axolotl series in Python.
-It provides scripts to meet the common use cases for the life of an engineer.
+This is the script repository of the Axolotl series in Python.
+These scripts are written for the common use cases for the life of an engineer.
 You may configure **axolpy** through configuration file or command line parameters.

-## Use axolpy-cli
+## Use axolpy-script
 Configure the follow environment variables:
 ```
-AXOLPY_PATH=~/axolpy-cli        # The path to axolpy-cli directory
+AXOLPY_PATH=~/axolpy-script        # The path to axolpy-script directory
 ```

 Install dependencies: